Module 2, Practical 5¶

 The algorithm makes use of the following methods:

-: gets an unordered list and applies the recursive quick sort procedure to it.
+4. quickSort: gets an unordered list and applies the recursive quick sort procedure to it.

-are compared to it (using an index \(i\)) and placed right after the pivot if smaller (updating an index \(j\) on where the pivot should go at the end of the procedure), left untouched otherwise.
+The pivot method is shown below (from lecture slides).
+The pivot is initially set to the first element of the sublist, then all the elements in the interval start - end are compared to it (using an index \(i\)) and placed right after the pivot if smaller (updating an index \(j\) on where the pivot should go at the end of the procedure), left untouched otherwise.
 At the end the pivot is moved to position \(j\).
 The pivot is yellow and moved elements are pink:

 Another graphical representation follows.
-This picture highlights the selection of pivots (red), their placing after the (pivot
+This picture highlights the selection of pivots (red), their placing after the (pivot) method (green) and the split of the two sublists in correspondence of the placed pivot.

 The average case complexity of the quick sort algorithm is \(O(n log n)\) with \(n\) being the number of elements in the list.
 The worst case complexity is \(O(n^2)\) which is worse than merge sort’s \(O(n log n)\).
 In general, however, it performs better than merge sort.

-Exercise (Implementation)¶
+Exercise (Implementation)

-that inherits from the base class and has the following attributes:
+1. Implement a class QuickSort that inherits from the base class and has the following attributes:

-(the actual data to sort)operations
+• data (the actual data to sort)

-a boolean (default= True) that is used to decide if the method should report what is happening at each step and some stats or not.
+• verbose a boolean (default= True) that is used to decide if the method should report what is happening at each step and some stats or not.

-that implements the quick sort algorithm (which will use the private methods pivot
+The class implements the method called sort that implements the quick sort algorithm (which will use the private methods pivot, swap and recQuickSort– see description above).

 How long does it take with a list of 10,000 elements?
 With 300,000?